- In business 17 years

-We avoid preconceptions and our decision to hire person is based on person's results.
-That's why our first step in a hiring process is a test task, where we'd like to see person's approaches to work and their attitude.
+We avoid preconceptions and our decision to hire someone is based on their results.
+That's why our first step in a hiring process is a test task, where we'd like to see a person's approaches to work and their attitude.

 As well, we've improved the gender balance on our team.
 3 years ago there, only 10% of the team were women, but that number is now around 50%.

 How do you support your team to grow and improve?